swathinizam3/Melanoma-Case-Study/README.md

 ## Conclusions
-- Model 1 with epoch 3 has accuracy using cnn
+- Model 1 with 2 convolution layers, epoch 20 has training accuracy: 79%, validation accuracy:46%.
+Has overfitting.
-- Model 2 with epoch 20 is high overfitting
+- Model 2 with multiple convolution layers, epoch 20 has training accuracy: 61%, validation accuracy:48%.
+Gap is reduced but still has overfitting
-- Model 3 with epoch 20 and added dropout and normilization increased the accuracy by doing augmentation
+- Model 3 was built with epoch 20, with augmentation.
+It reduced the gap between training and validation accuracy.
-- Model 4 with epoch 30 increased validation dataset accuracy because of augmentation
+- Model 4 with epoch 30, post handling class imbalance using augmentor increased training and validation dataset accuracy. training accuracy: 92%, validation accuracy:80%.

 ## Technologies Used
 - tensorflow